longhorn/longhorn/README.md

 ### Accessing the UI

+> For Longhorn v0.8.0+, UI service type has been changed from `LoadBalancer` to `ClusterIP`

-You can run `kubectl -n longhorn-system get svc` to get the external service IP for UI:
+You can run `kubectl -n longhorn-system get svc` to get Longhorn UI service:

 ```
 NAME                TYPE           CLUSTER-IP      EXTERNAL-IP      PORT(S)        AGE
 longhorn-backend    ClusterIP      10.20.248.250   <none>           9500/TCP       58m
-longhorn-frontend   LoadBalancer   10.20.245.110   100.200.200.123  80:30697/TCP   58m
+longhorn-frontend   ClusterIP      10.20.245.110   <none>           80/TCP         58m

 ```

-If the Kubernetes Cluster supports creating LoadBalancer, you can use `EXTERNAL-IP`(`100.200.200.123` in the case above) of `longhorn-frontend` to access the Longhorn UI.
-Otherwise you can use `<node_ip>:<port>` (port is `30697`in the case above) to access the UI.

-Noted that the UI is unauthenticated when you installed Longhorn using YAML file.
+To access Longhorn UI when installed from YAML manifest, you need to create an ingress controller.

+See more about how to create an Nginx ingress controller with basic authentication [here](https://github.com/longhorn/longhorn/blob/master/docs/longhorn-ingress.md)

 # Upgrade